mistermocha/python-mock-talk/mocktalk.rst

 Another example
 ===============

-How do I patch something used twice?
+How do I mock something used twice?

 .. code-block:: python

   # yourcode.py
   from some.library import AnotherThing

   class MyClass(object):
       def __init__(self, this, that):
           self.this = AnotherThing(this)